acbsp/bonafide.guru/en/contents.rst

-note that even amongst the individual members of the GBC differences of opinion prominently exist on various details of the above subject, with certain GBC members even fully subscribing to the view (considered by other GBC members as directly opposing theirs) that Srila Prabhupada's `July 9th <http://www.iskconirm.com/tfo.htm#July>`__ directive to conduct initiations using the ritvik system was his permanent directive to do the same.
+note that even amongst the individual members of the GBC differences of opinion prominently exist on various details of the above subject, with certain GBC members even fully subscribing to the view (considered by other GBC members as directly opposing theirs) that |SP|'s `July 9th <http://www.iskconirm.com/tfo.htm#July>`__ directive to conduct initiations using the ritvik system was his permanent directive to do the same.

 b.
-Devotees who join ISKCON seeking sincere spiritual guidance (many of them after rejecting bright material careers), with genuine concern for the expanding the movement of their beloved Master Srila Prabhupada, whose words and activities have created revolutions in their living and thinking possess an undisputed prerogative to bring up and discuss matters they feel very relevant to establishing the well-being of an
+Devotees who join ISKCON seeking sincere spiritual guidance (many of them after rejecting bright material careers), with genuine concern for the expanding the movement of their beloved Master |SP|, whose words and activities have created revolutions in their living and thinking possess an undisputed prerogative to bring up and discuss matters they feel very relevant to establishing the well-being of an